Henry Hyde

 Henry John Hyde (April 18, 1924 – November 29, 2007) was an American politician who served as a Republican member of the United States House of Representatives from 1975 to 2007, representing the 6th District of Illinois, an area of Chicago's northwestern suburbs.
 He was Chairman of the Judiciary Committee from 1995 to 2001, and the House International Relations Committee from 2001 to 2007.
-He is most famous for writing the Hyde Amendment, as a vocal opponent of abortion.
+Hyde is most famous for being a vocal opponent of abortion; to this end, he was the primary sponsor of the Hyde Amendment, which largely bars the payment of abortions with federal funds.

-Early life
+Early life and education

 Hyde was born in Chicago, the son of Monica (Kelly) and Henry Clay Hyde.
 His father was English and his mother was Irish Catholic.
 His family supported the Democratic Party.
 Hyde graduated from St. George High School in 1942.
-He attended Duke University, where he joined the Sigma Chi Fraternity, graduated from Georgetown University and obtained his J.D. degree from Loyola University Chicago School of Law.
+He attended Duke University, where he joined the Sigma Chi fraternity, graduated from Georgetown University and obtained his J.D. degree from Loyola University Chicago School of Law.
 Hyde played basketball for the Georgetown Hoyas where he helped take the team to the 1943 championship game.
 He served in the Navy during World War II.
 He remained in the Naval Reserve from 1946 to 1968, as an officer in charge of the U.S. Naval Intelligence Reserve Unit in Chicago.
 He retired at the rank of Commander.
 In 1955, Hyde joined the Knights of Columbus, and was a member of Father McDonald Council 1911 in Elmhurst, Illinois.

 He was married to Jeanne Simpson Hyde from 1947 until her death in 1992; he had four children and four grandchildren.